clarknielsen/vue-lesson-plan/README.md

   });
   ```

 * When the page loads, the message "Hello World" will appear in the div with the same ID.
-Add 1-2 more placeholders and data properties to drive home this point.
-Rename the ID to also show that it doesn't have to be called "app."
+Add 1-2 more `{{ placeholders }}` and data properties to drive home this point.
+Rename the ID to also show that it doesn't have to be called "app;" it just has to match.

 ### 5. Everyone Do: Pulse Check (5 min)